 It is best to give your child melatonin about 30 to 60 minutes before bedtime.
 A surge in melatonin 30 minutes before bedtime can help induce sleep effectively.
 You may also want to try out different timings to see what works best for your kid.

 Depending on the nature of your kid’s condition, the dose may vary from 0.5mg to 6mg.
 Most children respond to as little as 0.5mg of melatonin.
-Even for kids with recurrent problems falling asleep, you will not need more than 3 to 6mg of the melatonin tablet.
-There is the option of liquid melatonin for kids.
+Even for kids who have recurrent problems falling asleep, you will not need more than 3 to 6mg of the melatonin tablet.
+Liquid melatonin is also an option for kids.
 Consult your paediatrician to determine the right amount of melatonin based on your child’s needs.